Reader Question – Why don’t you just buy dividend ETFs?

 One of the more frequent questions to My Own Advisor is:

-Why don’t you just buy and hold a dividend ETF instead of individual stocks?
+Why don’t you just buy and hold a dividend ETF for Canada instead of individual stocks?

 Before I provide you with my answer, a bit about dividend ETFs and why I do like them.